canjs/canjs/construct/construct.md

 ## Introspection

-Constructor functions are usually anonymus, meaning that they don't carry any naming or namespace information.
+Constructor functions are anonymus, meaning that they don't carry any naming or namespace information.
-You can however pass a namespace string additionally to the static and prototype properties when defining a can.Construct.
-This will make the constructor function available as a global object in that namespace and also set the [can.Construct::shortName], [can.Construct::fullName] and [can.Construct::namespace] static properties.
+You can however pass a namespace string when defining a can.Construct which will make the constructor function available globally in that namespace and also set the [can.Construct.static.shortName], [can.Construct.static.fullName] and [can.Construct.static.namespace] static properties.

     can.Construct("Bitovi.Person", {
         init : function(name) {